Compare industrial and large business energy prices

 What is the average energy bill for a UK large business?

-The amount your business pays for energy will vary depending upon a range of factors, including where in the UK you’re based, the size of your business premises, the number of people you employ and the energy efficiency of your business.
-The current market prices are also wildly unpredictable, which means rates can change significantly from one day to the next.
+The amount your business pays for energy will vary depending on things like where in the UK you’re based, the size of your business premises, the number of people you employ, energy efficiency, and the supplier you're with.

 Do you need a multi-site energy meter or a half-hourly meter?